 Right now, I think it’s pretty compulsory visiting every European city with a card and Valencia is no exception (CLICK HERE for the Valencia Card (from 15 € for 24/48 and 72 hours)), with lots of things included!

 Anyway, if you want something of special, you can choose for -> the BIG Valencia PASS with many attraction included (I suggest it).

 Need help with accommodation?
 Go to “Where to stay in Valencia”

-Interested in food tours?
-CLICK HERE to see them
+Interested in Valencia’s Tours?
+CLICK HERE to see all of them

 Top 10 things to do in Valencia

 First of all, I’d recommend you to visit Valencia booking a local guide.
 You can find some of them HERE.